turbokirichenko/turbokirichenko/README.md

 ### Hi there 👋

 **turbokirichenko/turbokirichenko**
-- ✨ Full-stack developer ✨
+- ✨ Streaming System Developer ✨
 - ✨ Stack: Node, C, Lua ✨

 **some facts about me:**